dmx-systems/dmx-documentation/docs/tutorial.rst

 .. image:: _static/organizational-roles.png

 In DMX you are free to define your own topic types and association types.
-Find out more about it in the section about :ref:`Modelling<user-modelling>`.
+Find out more about it in the section about :ref:`Modeling<user-modeling>`.